GavWood/EditorNotes/README.md

 # EditorNotes

-Creates a notes tab for use inside the Editor
+Allows you to quickly open a Documentation folder and enables a notes tab for use inside the Editor that lets you load, edit and save text files.

 - [How to use](#how-to-use)
 - [Install](#install)